Blog / Modeling Fundamentals

 Foresight offers the model built for AngelList for free at Rolling Fund Budgeting template.

-Some funds will model their waterfall treating the general partner commit - the investment by the general partners into the fund - as a limited partner interest, some will not.
+Some funds will model their waterfall treating the general partner commitment - the investment by the general partners into the fund, commonly called the GP commit - as a limited partner interest, some will not.
 If the fund treats the GP commit as an LP interest, then it is fairly straightforward to show the economics to GPs and LPs, as the GPs will take distributions using the percentage of the fund size that they invested in (GP commit divided by committed capital) plus their carried interest.
 If the GP commit is not treated as an LP interest, then the waterfall is amended to show the return of LP capital first, then the split between LPs and GPs using the carried interest percentage, and the GP’s returns do not include a portion attributed to their commit.
 This is a small assumption that most funds will not need to consider, if necessary it is a checkbox option in most of my models.

 All Foresight models are prebuilt to handle treating the GP commit as an LP or interest or not, simply check the box as appropriate and all formulas change automatically.